Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

-To define the structure maps, we need to choose a family $J$ of almost complex structures on $\wh{\tilde T_0}\times\wh{M}$ parametrized by $\cS_r^{f}$ for each $r$.
-We impose the following conditions: \begin{enumerate} \newcounter{fdcond} \item it is $\tr\times\phi$-invariant on $N_{1/3}$ (i.e. it is pull-back of an almost complex structure on $\wh{T_\phi}$) \item it is split type on $\cS_r^f\setminus N_{2/3}$ (i.e. it decomposes into almost complex structures on $\wh{\tilde T_0}$ and $\wh{M}$) \item $\wh{\tilde T_0}$-component extends to an almost complex structure on $\cS_r^{(1)}\setminus N_{2/3}$ and it is $\tr$-invariant (i.e. it is pull-back of an almost complex structure on $\wh{T_0}$) \item $\wh{M}$-component extends to an almost complex structure on $\cS_r^{(2)}\setminus N_{2/3}$ {\value{enumi} } \end{enumerate} These conditions are analogous to previously given ones, and are necessary for trimodule equations.
+To define the structure maps, we need to choose a family $J$ of almost complex structures on $\wh{\tilde T_0}\times\wh{M}$ parametrized by the folded strip $\cS_r^{f}$ for each $r$.
+We impose the following conditions: \begin{enumerate} \newcounter{fdcond} \item it is $\tr\times\phi$-invariant on $N_{1/3}$ (i.e. it is pull-back of an almost complex structure on $\wh{T_\phi}$) \item it is split type on $\cS_r^f\setminus N_{2/3}$ (i.e. it decomposes into almost complex structures on $\wh{\tilde T_0}$ and $\wh{M}$) \item $\wh{\tilde T_0}$-component extends to an almost complex structure on $\cS_r^{(1)}\setminus N_{2/3}$ and it is $\tr$-invariant (i.e. it is pull-back of an almost complex structure on $\wh{T_0}$) \item $\wh{M}$-component extends to an almost complex structure on $\cS_r^{(2)}\setminus N_{2/3}$ {\value{enumi} } \end{enumerate} Recall $\cS_r^{(1)}$ and $\cS_r^{(2)}$ denote the complements of markings in components $r_1$ and $r_2$ of the quilted strip $r$, and $N_\epsilon$ denote the set of points that have distance less than $\epsilon$ to at least one of the marked points on the lower boundary of $\cS_r^{f}$.
+Conditions (\ref{fd:trphi})-(\ref{fd:prdMcomponent}) are analogous to the previously given ones, and are necessary for trimodule equations.
 We also have the following conditions to ensure compactness: \begin{enumerate} {\value{fdcond}} \item for each $z\in \cS_r^{(f)}$, $J_z$ is $\Om^2$-type \item for each $z\in \cS_r^{(f)}$ and each $i\in\Z$, the restriction of $J_z$ to $\tilde A_i\times \wh{M}$ is product type {\value{enumi} } \end{enumerate} As standard, we implicitly assume the almost complex structures are translation invariant on strip-like ends (for the upper markings of $\cS_r^{(1)}$, resp. $\cS_r^{(2)}$ the $\wh{\tilde T_0}$, resp. $\wh{M}$ components are translation invariant).
-We need the following (local) consistency condition for families of almost complex structures: \begin{assump} The compact subsets of $\tilde B_i$, resp. $\overline{\wh{M}\setminus M}$ on which (the relevant component) of $J_z$ is allowed to be non-cylindrical (see Definition \ref{defn:o2type}) can be chosen uniformly in a neighborhood of $z$.
-In particular, this condition holds for consistent choices of almost complex structures over moduli spaces $\overline{\cQ(\textbf{d})}$. \end{assump} For completeness, we prove: \begin{lem} Families of almost complex structures satisfying (\ref{fd:trphi})-(\ref{fd:annulusproduct}) exists and the space of such families is weakly contractible. \end{lem} \begin{proof} The proof is similar to Lemma \ref{lem:existom2acs}; hence, we will not give the full details.
+We need the following (local) consistency condition for families of almost complex structures: \begin{condition} The compact subsets of $\tilde B_i$ (as defined in Section \ref{subsubsec:noescapeconical}), resp. $\overline{\wh{M}\setminus M}$ on which the respective component of $J_z$ is allowed to be non-cylindrical (see Definition \ref{defn:o2type}) can be chosen uniformly in a neighborhood of $z$.
+In particular, this condition holds for consistent choices of almost complex structures over the moduli spaces $\overline{\cQ(\textbf{d})}$. \end{condition} For completeness, we prove: \begin{lem} Families of almost complex structures satisfying (\ref{fd:trphi})-(\ref{fd:annulusproduct}) exists and the space of such families is weakly contractible. \end{lem} \begin{proof} The proof is similar to Lemma \ref{lem:existom2acs}; hence, we will not give the full details.

 The proof of Lemma \ref{lem:existom2acs} can easily be modified to show the existence of $\Om^2(T_\phi)$-type almost complex structures that are of product type over $A\times\wh{M}\subset\wh{T_\phi}$ as well (in addition to being product type over $\overline{\wh{T_0}\setminus T_0}\times\wh{M}$ and $\wh{T_0}\times\overline{\wh{M}\setminus M}$).
 The pull-back of such almost complex structures under $\wh{\tilde T_0}\times \wh{M}\to \wh{T_\phi}$ satisfy (\ref{fd:trphi}), (\ref{fd:om2}) and (\ref{fd:annulusproduct}).
 Hence, fix a family of such almost complex structures over $\overline{N_{1/3}}$.
 One can also construct a family of $\Om^2$-type almost complex structures satisfying (\ref{fd:prd}), (\ref{fd:prdfirstcomp}) and (\ref{fd:prdMcomponent}) over $\overline{N_{2/3}^c}$ by pulling back products of almost complex structures on $\wh{T_0}$ and $\wh{M}$ ((\ref{fd:annulusproduct}) is automatic in this case).